 2. Eyes Also Show The Effects of Holiday Stress

-Your eyes are most likely where you’ll see the effects of holiday stress the most!
+Your eyes are most likely where you’ll notice the effects of holiday stress the most!
 But there are a couple of really simple things you can do to help with this.

 The first one is to pop a couple of cucumbers on your eyes for 5-10 minutes.
 And for an extra bit of self-care, you can even do this whilst you allow your face mask to do its magic.

 Cucumber is made up of about 90% water.
-So they’ll really help to rehydrate your eyes and remove any puffiness too.
+So it’ll really help to rehydrate your eyes and remove any puffiness too.

 Cold tea bags also work very well around the eyes and will leave you looking refreshed and awake in a matter of minutes.

-For even more ways to lessen the effects of holidays stress on your eyes, make sure to check out these 9 eyecare tips to brighten and enhance tired eyes.
+For even more ways to lessen the effects of holiday stress on your eyes, make sure to check out these 9 eyecare tips to brighten and enhance tired eyes.

 3. Drink Plenty of Water